• Spring 2014: Application Opens (CASPA)

 • Spring 2015: Admission Decisions

-The High Point University PA program anticipates participation in the Central Application Service for Physician Assistants (CASPA) beginning on April 17 of 2014.
-Pending successful accreditation-provisional approval the founding Class of 2017 will begin studies in May of 2015.
-All applicants applying for the Founding Class of 2017 (entering May 2015) will apply online using the CASPA application.
+The High Point University PA program anticipates participation in the Central Application Service for Physician Assistants (CASPA) beginning on April 17, 2014.
+Pending successful accreditation-provisional approval the founding Class of 2017 will begin studies in June of 2015.
+All applicants applying for the Founding Class of 2017 (entering June 2015) will apply online using the CASPA application.

 Degree: Master of Physician Assistant Studies (MPAS)

 Admission Terms: The HPU Physician Assistant Studies program will begin each June and will span 27-months over 7 continuous semesters.

 Applicants are considered for on-campus interview based on the following aspects identified within their CASPA application:

 International applicants must certify they have adequate and available funds to maintain and support their stay in the United States for the purpose of earning a Master of Physician Assistant Studies Degree at High Point University.

 International Applicants must adhere to the requirements for International admissions.
 Visit the International Admissions page for more information.